PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Phenomenological framework

+The BH amplitude is under very good control since it can be computed in perturbative Quantum Electrodynamics, and because it depends on the experimentally well-known nucleon FFs.
+We note $q=k-k'$ the four-momentum of the virtual photon in DVCS, and:

-The corresponding cross-section is five-fold differential in $\xB$, $Q^2$, $t$, and two azimuthal angles measured relatively to the lepton scattering plane, the angle $\phi$ to the photon-target scattering plane and the angle $\phi_S$ to the transversal component of the target polarization vector, as displayed on \reffig{fig:dvcs-angles}.
+The corresponding cross-section is five-fold differential in $\xB$, $Q^2$, $t$ and two azimuthal angles.
+These are the angle $\phi$ between the lepton scattering plane and the production plane and the angle $\phi_S$ between the lepton scattering plane and the target spin component perpendicular to the direction of the virtual photon, see \reffig{fig:dvcs-angles}.